 As painful as this is, the feedback you’re getting is pure gold.
-Listen to the criticism and take great notes.
+Listen to criticism and take great notes.
 Those harsh comments identify your blind spots and help develop a better offering.

 Speak to more people.
 Spend a few marketing dollars to find out if your message resonates.
 Learn from your failures and cut what’s not working.
-Find that marketing channel that brings you customer after customer.
+Find that marketing channel that brings you, customer, after customer.
 Only when customers are rolling in the door, do you spend more money to grow your business.

 Let Problems Be Your Guide and Friend